gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

         * Implementation is required to not use DTLS Key-update functionality.
-Where DTLS in SCTP is agnostic to its usage, and it provides a useful tool to ensure that the key life time never is an issue.
+Where DTLS in SCTP is agnostic to its usage, and it provides a useful tool to ensure that the key lifetime never is an issue.

    The conclusion of these implementation details is that where DTLS in SCTP can use existing DTLS implementations, including OpenSSL's